The Walton Collection

 All prints and frames are Made in Ireland.
 Price includes VAT.

-Rare Cornelius Bernard Colbert 1916 commemorative poster; Irish: Conchúir Ó Colbáird;( 19 October 1888 – 8 May 1916) was an Irish rebel and pioneer of Fianna Éireann.
-For his part in the Easter Rising of 1916, he was shot by firing squad in Kilmainham Gaol, Dublin, on 8 May 1916.
+Rare Cornelius Bernard Colbert 1916 commemorative poster.
+Con Colbert was born on the 19th October 1888 and was an Irish rebel and pioneer of Fianna Éireann.
+Following his involvement in the Easter Rising of 1916, he was executed by firing squad in Kilmainham Gaol, Dublin, on the 8th May 1916.

-Born in the townland of Moanleana, Castlemahon, County Limerick, he was the fourth youngest of thirteen children of Michael Colbert, a farmer, and Honora McDermott.
+Born in the townland of Moanleana, Castlemahon, County Limerick, he was one of the thirteen children of farmer Michael Colbert and his wife Honora McDermott.

-His family moved to the village of Athea when Con was three years old.
-He was educated at the local national school.
-A younger brother, James, and a cousin, Michael Colbert, would later serve as TDs.
+The large family moved to the village of Athea when Con was just three years old where he attended the local national school.
+His younger brother, James, and his cousin, Michael Colbert, would later serve as TDs in the Dáil.

-He left Athea at the age of 16 and went to live with his sister Catherine in Ranelagh, County Dublin.
-Colbert continued his education at a Christian Brothers school in North Richmond street.
-He was employed as a clerk in the offices of Kennedy's Bakery in Dublin.
-In 1911, he was living with Catherine, two other siblings and two boarders at a house on Clifton Terrace, Rathmines.
-Both sides of Colbert’s family had a tradition of nationalist and Fenian involvement, and he became politically aware from an early age.
-He developed an keen interest in local and national history.
+At the age of 16 Con went to live with his sister Catherine in Ranelagh, County Dublin and continued his education at a Christian Brothers school in North Richmond street.
+He was subsequently employed as a clerk in the offices of Kennedy's Bakery in Dublin.
+In 1911, and two other siblings and two boarders were living at a house on in Rathmines.
+Colbert was very poiltically aware from a young age with both sides of his family having a history of nationalist and Fenian involvement.
+He was also keenly interest in local and national history.

-In Dublin, he joined the Gaelic League and assiduously attended Irish classes, lectures and the various cultural and social activities provided for members.
+Following his move to Dublin he joined the Gaelic League and attended Irish classes, lectures and the many cultural and social activities provided for members of the thriving organisation.
 He enrolled in Fianna Éireann, the scouting organisation for boys first established by Bulmer Hobson in 1903 and revived by Hobson and Countess Markievicz in 1909.
 He was a model member and he applied himself to gaining proficiency in its various activities and skills which included drill, marching, scouting, signalling, map-reading, first aid and the use of small arms.
 His diligence was soon acknowledged by his promotion to the captaincy of his branch and eventually to the Council.

 Colbert was sworn into the IRB by his cousin Art O'Donnell in 1908.The following year he became a drill instructor at St. Enda's School, founded by Patrick Pearse.
 In 1912 he became head of an Irish Republican Brotherhood (IRB) circle.
 During 1913 he was one of a number of Fianna who conducted military training at the Forester's Hall in Rutland Square (now Parnell Square), and in November that year he joined the Provisional Committee of the newly formed Irish Volunteers.